We use cookies to try and give you a better experience in Freshdesk.

 3 Comments

-Technical Support posted 9 months ago Admin
+Technical Support posted about 1 year ago Admin

 The audio input for Maestro is consumer level audio, rather than pro-line level.